orue/ubuntu-server-configuration/python-deployment-ubuntu-server-guide.md

 All three offer Ubuntu Server 24.04 LTS as a one-click deployment option and support the configurations we'll use throughout this series.

+### Beyond These Providers

+**Important Note:** While this guide focuses on DigitalOcean, Linode, and Hetzner for their simplicity and value, the setup instructions apply equally well to:

+- **Enterprise Cloud Providers** - AWS EC2, Azure Virtual Machines, or Google Compute Engine instances running Ubuntu Server 24.04 LTS
+- **Local/On-Premise Servers** - Physical servers or VMs in your own data center or office
+- **Other VPS Providers** - Vultr, OVH, Scaleway, or any provider offering Ubuntu Server 24.04 LTS

+The beauty of this approach is its portability—Ubuntu Server behaves consistently regardless of where it runs.
+The same configuration scripts, security hardening, and deployment strategies work everywhere.
+Whether you're starting on a $5/month VPS or inheriting an enterprise cloud account, these fundamentals remain the same.

 ---

 ## Deploying Your VPS